 - Reduce opening time - Organise the icebox in such a way that the lid doesn't have to be open any longer than necessary.

 - Refasten the icebox lid after opening every time.

-- Try to minimise how often you open it.
+- Open your icebox less.
+Try to minimise how often you open it.